Travelling with a baby

 The views from the lowest floor/ coffee shop level are really awesome as the 19th-century sailing ship has been raised over three metres allowing one to walk directly underneath!

-Disclosure: Many thanks to London Canal Museum, Cutty Sark, Transport Museum and National Army Museum (softplay area) for the press passes.
+Disclosure: Many thanks to London Canal Museum, Cutty Sark, Transport Museum, National Army Museum (softplay area) and Postal Museum for the press passes.
 Views, photos & super excited kids – my own.